Natsoro/Markdown-exercises/Exercise1.md

 A paragraph can be very long and will not break until I do it myself with the above possibilities.
 You see?
 The paragraph is still not broken because I didn't use space (x2) and enter.

+Adding a blank line (enter twice) makes a new paragraph.
+Adding two spaces to the end of a line (plus one Enter) makes a new line without a new paragraph.
+I can see it now.

 <!-- Example of bold -->

 ## How to bold a paragraph?